Endorois case: Right to resources and right to development

 Kenya argued that it had not violated the Endorois's right to resources as the county governments had used their wealth from the game reserve for local developments that the Endorois could still access.
-It held that a people had the right to use the resources in its land, as decided in SERAC v.
+However, the commission held that a people had the right to use the resources in its land, as decided in SERAC v.
 Nigeria.
 The commission considered the right to resources and its connection to the right to property, meaning that an act violating the right was required to be in the public interest.
 It ruled that Kenya had violated this right as they had limited the community's ability to gain wealth from their land.
 It stated that the goal of creating a nature reserve could have been done with the involvement of the Endorois, who, being from the land, would be "best equipped to maintain its delicate ecosystems", and did not pose a threat to conservation.

 The ACHPR formulated a definition of the right to development in this case.
 It described the right as "both constitutive and instrumental", meaning it was subject to tests of both procedural and substantive law.
 Kenya argued that its developments on Endorois land were beneficial to the Endorois.
 The commission agreed but ruled that it was not enough to protect their rights.
 It said, "The result of development should be empowerment of the Endorois community."
-The commission's discussion of this right addressed the concepts of free, prior, and informed consent (FPIC) and freedom of choice, and stated that development required consultation with and consent of communities.
+The commission's discussion of this right addressed the concepts of free, prior, and informed consent and freedom of choice, and stated that development required consultation with and consent of communities.

-Kenya argued that the community had sufficiently been involved in consultations with mining companies, but the commission sided with the plaintiffs, who argued that the representatives in consultations had not been chosen by the community itself.
+Kenya argued that the community had sufficiently been involved in consultations with mining companies, but the commission sided with the complainants, who argued that the representatives in consultations had not been chosen by the community itself.
 It noted that the Kenyan government had refused to register the EWC and that the Endorois community members involved in discussions had been illiterate and "were informed of the impending project as a fait accompli".
 It also disagreed with Kenya's argument that indirect participation through the democratic system was sufficient involvement.
 The commission also held that the right to development requires development to benefit the people.
 It said that the Kenyan government had instead caused damage by removing the Endorois people's access to resources necessary for development.